foqueiroz/arcdocs.github.io/book/software/libraries/python-libs.md

 $ module add python-libs
 ```

-The python-libs module is available on ARC3 and ARC4:
+The python-libs module is available on ARC3:

 ```{list-table}
 :header-rows: 1